 Are you using an ERP like SAP in your organization to keep track of your pallets?
-Want to upgrade the Returnable Packaging Module function of your SAP or ERP to support real time tracking?
+Do you want to upgrade the Returnable Packaging Module function of your SAP or ERP to support real-time tracking?
 Learn how you can achieve this by using a hybrid IoT technology platform and APIs.

-Let’s begin by analyzing the possibilities of the existing reusable packaging process in SAP or any ERP, study its limitations in terms of holistic visibility, and finally conclude with how you can use a hybrid IoT technology using GPS/GSM/BLE/Wi-Fi to upgrade your ERP to support real-time tracking of reusable containers within your own warehouse, when they are being transported, as well as at your customer locations.
+Let’s begin by analyzing the possibilities of the existing reusable packaging process in SAP or any ERP, studying its limitations in terms of holistic visibility.
+We will conclude with how you can use a hybrid IoT technology using Multi-LPWAN connectivity (Nb-IoT, LTE-M, Sigfox) to upgrade your ERP to support real-time tracking of reusable containers within your own warehouse, when they are being transported, as well as at your customer locations.

 Power of the SAP Returnable Packaging Module

-The returnable packaging tracking functionality in SAP, or any other ERP for that matter, is built to help you better manage your returnable packaging, containers, pallets, racks, crates, bins or tubs.
+The returnable packaging tracking functionality in SAP, or any other ERP for that matter, is built to help you manage your returnable packaging, containers, pallets, racks, crates, bins or tubs better.

 The Returnable Packaging Module in SAP, or in any ERP for that matter, helps you track your returnable shipping containers.
 It enables you to:

-- Create and identity your returnable shipping crates, tubs, or bins.
+- Create and identify your returnable shipping crates, tubs, or bins

 - Locate them by warehouse

 - Assign custodians for pallets at a location